jessepav/lacygoill-wiki-backup/c/c.md

 So, if you want  your C code to works on as many  machines as possible, you need to stick to C89/C99.

+---

+The line:

+    #include <stdio.h>

+is necessary to include information about C's standard I/O library.

+`<stdio.h>` is a **header**.
+A header contains information about some part of the standard library.

+---

+A  **library function**  belongs to  a library  of functions  supplied with  the compiler.

+---

+**Compound statements** are statements inside curly braces.
+They're common in if statements and loops.

+---

+To run the code contained in a C source code file, 3 steps are necessary:

+Preprocessing.
+The program is given to a **preprocessor**, which obeys commands that begin with `#` (known as **directives**).
+A preprocessor  is a bit like  an editor; it can  add things to the  program and make modifications.

+Compiling.
+The  modified program  now  goes to  a **compiler**,  which  translates it  into machine instructions (**object code**).

+Linking.
+Finally, a **linker**  combines the object code with any  additional code needed to yield a complete executable program.
+This additional code includes library functions (like `printf`) that are used in the program.

+---

+How to compile `pun.c` into `pun`?

+    $ gcc -o pun pun.c

 ##
 # Programs and answers